 The horrific actions of watchmaker Oliver Style on the evening of Thursday, 27th May 1880 are now long forgotten.
 But at the time the case was national - and international - news, and barely left the pages of local newspapers for six months.

 He had walked into the Old Half Moon tavern on Coventry's Spon End and shot two customers and the landlady without saying a word, then just as suddenly left and made his way to Much Park Street, where he shot his wife, their infant son and his mother in law.

 Think of Coventry's famous watchmaking industry, and the image which comes to mind is of a genial, skilled craftsman, hunched over a workstation, carrying out his work with infinite care to support his loving family.
 But scratch beneath the surface and tales of drunkeness, domestic abuse and infidelity are rife.

 This book examines the long-forgotten case of Oliver Style and the harrowing aftermath of his actions, and reveals the real lives of the Coventry watchmaking community.

 Illustrated / bibliography / index.

-CHIEF INSPECTOR SWANSON AND THE IDENTITY OF JACK THE RIPPER
+THE TRUTH ABOUT JACK THE RIPPER

-This 162-page softcover book features a detailed account of the Whitechapel murders of 1888, a history of Swanson's handwritten notes discovered 50 years after his death which name the chief suspect and what happened to him, and an examination by the author into the events described in Swanson's marginalia.
+This 162-page softcover book features a detailed account of the Whitechapel murders of 1888, a history of Chief Inspector Donald Swanson's handwritten notes discovered 50 years after his death which name the chief suspect and what happened to him, and an examination by the author into the events described in Swanson's marginalia.

 Donald Sutherland Swanson was born in the far north of Scotland, leaving for London in 1867.
 The following year he joined the Metropolitan Police and began patrolling the streets of the capital as a uniformed constable.
 When he retired 35 years later, in 1903, he had risen to the rank of Superintendent of the CID at Scotland Yard, the top detective in the country.